sx-bet/sportx-js/README.md

 console.log(`active markets: ${data.markets}`);
 console.log(`next pagination key: ${data.nextKey}`);
 ```
-Which produces an object that contains two values:
+The above produces an object that contains two values:

 1) markets: Which produces an **array** of objects with the following schema: